alert2joe/cakephp2-Sugar/Repository.md

-## AppService.php
+## AppRepository.php
-the AppService class is the parent class to all of your Service.
+the AppRepository class is the parent class to all of your Repository.
-AppService itself extends the SuperAppService class included in the Sugar/Vendor/
+AppRepository itself extends the SuperAppRepository class included in the Sugar/Vendor/
 ```php
 <?php
 App::uses('SuperAppRepository', 'Sugar.Vendor');